 Aaron Burr, born into a prestigious New Jersey family in 1756, was also intellectually gifted, and he graduated from the College of New Jersey (later Princeton) at the age of 17.
 He joined the Continental Army in 1775 and distinguished himself during the Patriot attack on Quebec.
 A masterful politician, he was elected to the New State Assembly in 1783 and later served as state attorney.
 In 1790, he defeated Alexander Hamilton’s father-in-law in a race for the U.S. Senate.

 Hamilton came to detest Burr, whom he regarded as a dangerous opportunist, and he often spoke ill of him.
 When Burr ran for the vice presidency in 1796 on Thomas Jefferson’s Democratic-Republican ticket (the forerunner of the Democratic Party) as vice president in the 1796 election, Hamilton launched a series of public attacks against Burr, stating, “I feel it is a religious duty to oppose his career.”
 John Adams won the presidency, and in 1797 Burr left the Senate and returned to the New York Assembly.

-In 1800, Jefferson chose Burr again as his running mate.
+In the 1800 election, Jefferson and Burr became running mates again.
 Burr aided the Democratic-Republican ticket by publishing a confidential document that Hamilton had written criticizing his fellow Federalist President John Adams.
 This caused a rift in the Federalists and helped Jefferson and Burr win the election with 73 electoral votes each.

 Under the electoral procedure then prevailing, president and vice president were not voted for separately; the candidate who received the most votes was elected president, and the second in line, vice president.
 The vote then went to the House of Representatives.
 What at first seemed but an electoral technicality—handing Jefferson victory over his running mate—developed into a major constitutional crisis when Federalists in the lame-duck Congress threw their support behind Burr.
 After a remarkable 35 tie votes, a small group of Federalists changed sides and voted in Jefferson’s favor.
 Alexander Hamilton, who had supported Jefferson as the lesser of two evils, was instrumental in breaking the deadlock.